3liz/docker-qgis-build/README.md

 # Docker build dependencies

-Create an image based on debian/stretch for buildin dependencies.
+Create an image based on debian/stretch for qgis build dependencies.

 ## Running as a standalone container